Air Conditioner Repair Checklist

 If your thermostat isn’t telling your equipment to work, it won’t switch on.

 The first step is making sure it’s switched to “cool” and not “heat.”
 Otherwise your AC might not switch on.
-Or you could have hot air coming from vents being the heater is on instead.
+You could also have hot air coming from vents being the heater is on instead.

 If you have a digital thermostat: